 In choosing a sign, keep in mind that the most effective alterations are often the simplest.
-If you can totally change the meaning of an advertisement by changing one or two letters, you'll save a lot of time and trouble?
+If you can totally change the meaning of an advertisement by changing one or two letters, you'll save a lot of time and trouble.
 Some ads lend themselves to parody by the inclusion of a small image or symbol in the appropriate place-a skull, radiation symbol, happy face, swastika, vibrator.
 On other boards, the addition of a cartoon thought bubble or speech balloon for one of the characters might be all that is needed.

 Once you have identified a billboard message you wish to improve, you may want to see if there are multiple locations displaying the same advertisement.
 You should determine which ones give your message optimum visibility.
 A board on a central freeway will obviously give you more exposure than one on an obscure side street.
+You must

-You must then weigh the visibility factor against other crucial variables such as physical accessibility, potential escape routes, and volume of foot and vehicular traffic during optimum alteration hours.
+From "'Do you know where you're going?' -God" to "Do you know where you're going?
+Go," for example. then weigh the visibility factor against other crucial variables such as physical accessibility, potential escape routes, and volume of foot and vehicular traffic during optimum alteration hours.
 Of course, if you can improve more than one board in the same campaign, so much the better.
 In a really coordinated effort, the materials and skills for a given alteration could be distributed to affinity groups, and all the billboards displaying a certain advertisement could be revised one night.